 - avoids costly clean-up in the future.

-An example of pollution prevention in action is the Canada-wide Standard for Mercury-Containing Lamps, which calls for reductions in the mercury content of fluorescent lamps.
+An example of CCME work on pollution prevention in action is the Canada-wide Standard for Mercury-Containing Lamps, which calls for reductions in the mercury content of fluorescent lamps.